 This 117-page introductory epidemiology book provides an elementary approach to understanding infectious disease outbreaks.
 This book is perfect for anyone with an ambition to learn about health-related concepts and take on an intellectual challenge, including those with little to no background in public health.

-Finally, we close out our list with a couple of modern female authors you can add to your reading list.
+Finally, we close out our list with a couple of modern women authors you can add to your reading list.
 While Women’s History Month is a great time to reflect on the trials and struggles, as well as successes, of women throughout history, it’s also an opportunity to connect with those writing and working right now.

 It might seem a little obvious, as Michelle Obama’s book Becoming has been wildly popular since its release.
 But unlike some questionable books that land on various bestseller lists, Obama’s memoir on her time as the first lady is a terrific read.